west-mec-coding-year-2-playground/AJAX-and-RESTful-APIs/README.md

 1. How to read markdown files like this.
 2. How to `cd` into the proper directories...
 3. How to create and run npm scripts.
-4. How to fork this repo, clone it and pull it for update.
+4. How to fork this repo, clone it, watch this repo, pull from it for updates and handle merge conflicts by applying what they learned last year...
 5. How to READ, SEARCH, ASK, etc ...

 ## Directory Tree